As a Google Advertiser, add seller ratings to your ads and you will stand out.

 Your wait for stars won’t be long if real customers leave real reviews in the right places.

-How To Check If You Have A Star Rating
+How Do I Check If I Have A Seller Rating?

 Want to know what your current seller rating is?